npnorman/submissions-cleaner-canvas/README.md

 # How to use

-Put files from canvas in the /in/ folder and run the program.
-It will generate an assignment folder with all of the folders.
+1. Put files from canvas in the /in/ folder and run the program.
+It will generate an assignment folder with a folder for each student's name, which is based on the file downloaded.
 It cannot guarentee perfect file renaming, so if there is an issue, check canvas to make sure.
-Zip and then upload the file to python anywhere.
-Open a bash console and do `unzip <foldername>` to unzip the folder in the current directory.
+2. Zip and then upload the file to pythonanywhere (or locally).
+3. Open a bash console in pythonanywhere and do `unzip <foldername>` to unzip the folder in the current directory.

-## Needed folders + files
+## Needed folders

-* /in/
-* /out/
+* ./in/